rndme/mostache/README.md

 ### New Features

 #### {INDEX} mini-tag
   Note the single-brace.
-Returns the current index when iterating an Array.
+Returns the current index when iterating an Array.  <br />
     `{{#persons}}<li> #{INDEX}. {{firstName}} {{lastName}} </li> {{/persons}}`

 #### {SEP} mini-section
    Note the single-brace.
-Returns the enclosed block for every value except for the last.
+Returns the enclosed block for every value except for the last. <br />
     `{SEP} <br /> {/SEP}`

 #### native method detection